 Note: A very important factor that decides your marks in Phase I is your decision to leave a question if it takes a long time to solve.
 Many times the question will be very simple but involve long calculations.
 It is better to skip such a question at the first instance and come back to them if time permits rather than clinging onto it thinking ‘how can I not attempt such a simple question’.
 Remember that apart from the subject knowledge, your time management skills play a key role in the Phase I paper.

 This planning worked well for me and I could clear Phase 1 with flying colours.
 I am sharing my mark sheet along with my section-wise attempt for your reference.

 My attempt in Paper 1 was as follows:

 - Reasoning – 35

 Few important points for all the aspirants

-- The moment you decide to write the RBI Gr B exam, make sure you join the RBI Gr B preparation threads on various online forums and ‘RBI Gr B exam guidance’ Facebook page.
-These will prove to be an important source of information and discussion throughout the course of preparation throughout the preparation.
+- The moment you decide to write the RBI Gr B exam, make sure you join the RBI Gr B preparation threads on various online forums and the ‘RBI Gr B exam guidance’ Facebook page.
+These will prove to be an important source of information and discussion throughout the preparation.

 Wish you all the very best.